Chris-moreton12/Peak-Walks/README.md

  - Montserrat
  - Back-up - sans-serif
-> The idea behind this choice was to allow for a hint of modernism but aloso allow for uder readability.
+> The idea behind this choice was to allow for a hint of modernism but also allow for user readability.
 > The back-up font allows for sans-serif to be used if montserrat is not available on particular browsers.

 ## Features